microsoft/vscode-wiki/Smoke-Test.md

 * Move README.txt to another folder and then delete it and verify it ends up in the trash
 * Quick open (CTRL+P, ⌘+P) to find the .js files and other files with a similar extension
   * Verify quick open sorting makes sense and it respects fuzzy matching (e.g. 'a.s' should produce 3 results)
-* Make changes in a file and verify it shows in the working set
-  * Verify you get dirty indicators when you mark files dirty.
-  * Verify you can remove items from it
+* Verify the Opened Editors view reflects your state of opened editors

 #### Configuration and views

 * Select File > Preferences > User Settings (OS X: Code > Preferences > User Settings)
   * Under editor, change line number to false, save the file, verify that line numbers are turned off without refresh.
 * Select File > Preferences > Keyboard Shortcuts (OS X: Code > Preferences > Keyboard Shortcuts)
   * Change a binding of an action and verify the new binding works. e.g. add:
 		{ "key": "ctrl+u", "command": "workbench.action.toggleSidebarPosition" }
 * Verify that all navigation commands from Goto menu work

 #### Search
 * Use Search (CTRL+SHIFT+F, ⌘+SHIFT+F) to find 'body'
   * Verify that 7 results in 4 files show up
   * Verify you can run the search filtering for *.js files
   * Verify you can dismiss files from search results

 #### CSS
 * Open file style.css
   * verify quick outline (CTRL-SHIFT-O, ⌘-SHIFT-O)
 * Add an empty rule .foo{}
+  * verify you can see a warning in the editor
-  * verify you can see a warning.
+  * verify you can see a warning from the Problems view
 * Select File > Preferences > User Settings (OS X: Code > Preferences > User Settings)
   * change 'css.lint.emptyRules' from warning to error
   * Go back to style.css, verify that the warning turns into an error.
   * Verify you get css intellisense

 #### Markdown
 * Open readme.md and open the preview side by side
 * Make changes to the readme.md and verify they are reflected live on the preview

 #### JavaScript
 * Open bin/www
   * Show the quick outline (CTRL-SHIFT-O, ⌘-SHIFT-O) verify that entries show up and make sense